Skip to main content.

 What do you already know you will miss when you leave Bern?

-More camping in the Berner Oberland.
+More camping in the Bernese Oberland.

 Who would you like to hear from next?

-Philippe Cerf from the Embassy of France.
+Philippe CERF, Ambassador of France.

 The International Community